Automate Google Lighthouse with Python for SEO Reports

 - Python 3 is installed and basic Python syntax understood

 - Access to a Linux installation (I recommend Ubuntu) or Google Colab.
-I don’t recommend Google Colab for this as the performance is not great.
+I don’t recommend Google Colab for this, as performance is not great.

-- This script has been tested on Lighthouse 6.4.1 which is current as of this tutorial’s publishing date.
+- This script has been tested on Lighthouse 6.4.1, which was current as of this tutorial’s publishing date.

 Starting the Script